 According to Uptime Institute Global Data Center Survey 2021, the average annualized PUE globally was 1.57.
 However, it is worth noting that the average PUE globally has been stalled since 2018, at about 1.60.
 Why is it so?
 This stagnation is probably due to the high cost and technical complexity of improving efficiency in old data centers.
 Even though new data centers have much lower PUE ratios.

 Moreover, according to the Uptime Institute Global Survey of IT and Data Centers Managers 2020, Europe is the region with the lowest PUE: 1.46.
 Africa and the Middle East hold the highest PUE: 1.79.

 When compared to traditional on-premise data centers, large data centers have a positive effect on power consumption for computing; since the utilization of physical hardware is much more optimized.
 However, as the need for faster and more complex computing services increases, so does the need to reduce the data centers’ footprint.

-Let’s see some of the most common energy efficiency measures data centers can (and do) put in place to reduce their power consumption, and ensure a resilient and efficient service.
+Let’s see some of the most common energy efficiency measures data centers can (and do) put in place to reduce their power consumption.
+As well as to ensure a resilient and efficient service.

-The free cooling method consists of using low outdoor temperatures to cool a data center facility.
+Data center operators can save a great amount of energy by optimizing cooling systems.
+On this matter, one of the most popular, efficient systems nowadays is “free cooling”.
+The free cooling method consists of using low outdoor temperatures to cool data center facilities.
 Its adoption has quickly grown thanks to its numerous benefits in terms of cost and energy efficiency.

 By using a natural cooling source (cold outdoor air) for air conditioning, instead of an electrical chiller, data centers save a lot of energy.
-This is especially important if we consider that cooling systems in data centers can account for almost a half of the whole electricity consumption.
+This is especially important considering that cooling systems in data centers can account for almost a half of the whole electricity consumption.